Singularity categories of gentle algebras: Proof

 \section{Proof}

-We need an auxiliary result on submodules of projective modules over gentle algebras $\Lambda=kQ/I$.
-A classification of indecomposable modules over gentle algebras can be deduced from work of Ringel \cite{Ringel} (see e.g.~\cite{WW, ButlerRingel}): they are either \emph{string} or \emph{band} modules $M(w)$, where $w$ is a certain word in the alphabet $\{\alpha, \alpha^{-1} \big| \alpha \in Q \}$.
+We start with some background material on modules over gentle algebras $\Lambda=kQ/I$.
+A classification of indecomposable modules over gentle algebras can be deduced from work of Ringel \cite{Ringel} (see e.g.~\cite{WW, ButlerRingel}): they are either \emph{string} or \emph{band} modules $M(w)$, where $w$ is a certain word in the alphabet $\{\alpha, \alpha^{-1} \big| \alpha \in Q_1 \}$.
 Equivalently, one can consider certain quiver morphisms $\sigma\colon S \ra Q$ (for strings) and $\beta\colon B \ra Q$ (for bands), where $S$ and $B$ are of Dynkin types $\AA_{n}$ and $\widetilde{\AA}_{n}$, respectively.
 Then string and band modules are given as pushforwards $\sigma_{*}(M)$ and $\beta_{*}(R)$ of indecomposable $kS$-modules $M$ and indecomposable \emph{regular} $kB$-modules $R$, respectively (see e.g.~\cite{WW}).

-It follows from properties (G1) \& (G2) in the Definition \ref{D:Gentle}\,Êof gentle algebras that the indecomposable projective $\Lambda$-modules are of the following form:
+It follows from properties (G1), (G2) \& (G4) in the Definition \ref{D:Gentle}\,Êof gentle algebras that the indecomposable projective $\Lambda$-modules are of the following form: